Typika

 The Apolytikia

-For Pentecost in Tone 8
+For the Resurrection in Tone 4

 The Theotokion